 The Tacoma’s overdue for new crash tests.

-The IIHS hasn’t crash-tested the Tacoma in some time, though the NHTSA gives it a four-star rating overall.
-That’s offset by its standard suite of advanced safety technology, including automatic emergency braking, adaptive cruise control, and automatic high beams.
+The IIHS gives the crew-cab Tacoma an Acceptable score for front-passenger protection, which drops it from Top Safety Pick consideration.
+The NHTSA gives it a four-star rating overall, which costs a point here; that’s offset by its standard suite of advanced safety technology, including automatic emergency braking, adaptive cruise control, and automatic high beams.

 We give it a 5 for safety—and we’ll update this section if the IIHS puts it through tests soon.